 First of all, thank you so much for the invitation.
 It’s such a great place to be here and it’s really my honor to be here.
 It’s really interestin too.
 So what happened, it’s more than 37-38 years ago.
 I was 18 years old.
 As I came arrested in the prison in Iran.
 Most of the people of the world they know the name of famous prison in Iran, Evin.
 That was really a very hard time.
 The average age of the young women in that prison was like 17-18 years old.
 We lived in less than seven square meters in a room together.
 There was no place even really to sleep.
 I was pregnant.
 My daughter, she came – she was born in prison.
-I had been there for more than one half year.
+I had been there for more than half a year.

 Thank you, Mayor.
 You experienced terrible things and you’re committing your life to helping those who need help most.
-I want to ask you if I could win when you were a young woman at the age of 17-18, were all your friends demonstrating?
+I want to ask you if I could when you were a young woman at the age of 17-18, were all your friends demonstrating?
 What prompted you to go out and take those risks?

 Dr. Nargess Eskandari-Grünberg

-We were demonstrating you know, for democracy.
+We were demonstrating for democracy.
 I know this picture.
 All the time I have it in my head.
-You know we had just a paper, standing in the street and the paper was written, you know, children, young and teenagers, for democracy, for freedom.
+We had just a paper, standing in the street and the paper was written, you know, children, young and teenagers, for democracy, for freedom.
 And I think – when I think about that, I didn’t even know what is democracy and freedom because we had never had in Iran democracy and freedom.
 But we knew maybe it is something very valuable, knew it’s something very important.
 And that was the reason all of the young people after the Iranian revolution, they go to the street and fighting for that.
-And the terrible things after you know, two years, Iranian regime, they knew that they have to be exist.
+And the terrible things after two years, Iranian regime, they knew that they have to exist.
 They have with torture, that murdering put all the young people in the prison.
-That’s the only way that they could exist, you know.
+That’s the only way that they could exist.
 And they started very, very early to do it.
-You know, in that time, there were I can tell you more than thousands of young people.
+In that time, there were I can tell you more than thousands of young people.
 They were murdered in jail, in prison.
 Every night, as we were there in prison, we counted, you know, how many people were murdered in a night.
 And sometimes they were like 20-30, 40-50, a lot.
 And the average age was like 20, like today.
 And I think when you’re thinking about that today, what the young people, what did they want, they wanted just to live in freedom.
 They wanted to have the values, the values we have in Europe.
 The values that we have and that we are proud to have.
 That was the point that young people were fighting for freedom.
 And now I think, the time doesn’t change, but I’m really very happy.

-Since September, a lot of young people, they are going on the street, they show hair, they cut their hair.
+Since September, a lot of young people, they are going on the street, they show their hair, they cut their hair.
 So we are here.
 And I think as a woman, I can tell you, that it’s the first women revolution in the world and they don’t have any weapons, except their braveness.
 Except their motivation to change.
 They don’t have any weapons.
-They are going, they dance, they sing and say the want to be free.
+They are going, they dance, they sing and say, “We want to be free.
 And I think when we saw it, the time doesn’t change.
 But I think – I really have a great hope that now it could change it.
 And now we are here.
 And I think it’s really important.
 I’m the Mayor of Frankfurt.
 A lot of countries in Europe, in Canada, in America – I think it’s really important to isolate this regime.
 It’s very important that all of the countries stop the economic relationship to the regime because the only way that this revolution can win that’s the support from the European, Canadian, American countries.
 And I hope that we are here with the same – you can change it about what happened in our countries, what happened in Iran, in other countries.
 And I think when we could be united against such a terror regime, I’m sure we could win.
 It takes time but I think that’s the only way that we could win.
 And I think it’s very important to be the voice of the people, to be the voice of the brave women and men in Iran, in other countries.
-And I’m very happy this united, this voice can go out after this summit today.
+And I’m very happy this united, this voice can go out after this Summit today.